-Here are the most common signs that a person who has been exposed to an allergen might have anaphylaxis:
+Here are the most common signs that a person who has been exposed to an allergen (anything that can cause an allergic reaction) might have anaphylaxis:

 When someone has anaphylaxis, the body releases allergic chemicals into the blood.
 These chemicals cause the types of problems mentioned earlier — like a fast heartbeat and trouble speaking.